 OLIVIA JOHNSTON is an artist based in Ottawa, Canada.
 She completed a BAh in Art History at Carleton University in 2015, graduating with High Distinction, and is currently the Photographic History Instructor at the School of the Photographic Arts: Ottawa.
 Her practice includes both photo-based and multi-media work, within which she is preoccupied by questions of art history and the photographic image.
 In her photographic practice, Johnston makes use of numerous genres, including studio portraiture, self-portraiture, landscape, and still life, in order to explore themes of gender, individuality, vulnerability, and identity.

-Johnston’s work has been displayed locally, including in Ottawa's Nuit Blanche and in the City of Ottawa’s collection, and internationally, in New York, NY; Portland, OR; Saint-Louis, Senegal; and London, England.
-Her work has also appeared in numerous publications, including NU Magazine (Montreal), Herd Magazine (Ottawa), the Ottawa Citizen (Ottawa), and Applied Arts Magazine (Toronto).
-She is looking forward to participating in Toronto’s CONTACT Festival in 2017 in a two-person featured exhibition entitled I May Be Crazy But Not That Crazy.
+In 2017, Johnston was a finalist for the RBC Emerging Artist Award.
+Her work has been displayed nationally, including in Ottawa's Nuit Blanche, as a part of the City of Ottawa’s collection, and in the largest photography event in the world, the CONTACT Photography Festival in Toronto.
+She has also shown her work internationally, in New York, NY; Portland, OR; Saint-Louis, Senegal; and London, England.
+Her work has appeared in numerous publications, including Manifest Gallery's International Photography Annual 5 (Cincinnati), NU Magazine (Montreal), Herd Magazine (Ottawa), the Ottawa Citizen (Ottawa), and Applied Arts Magazine (Toronto).